 I had planned on buying the Sachtler FSB-6 with carbon fiber legs and it would have cost me around $1,800.
 However, the time came when it no longer became convenient to borrow tripods and I needed to buy one but I still didn’t want to spend that kind of money.
 Then enters the Satchler Ace tripod with aluminum legs for about $500.
 I hesitated with this tripod because since it was a considered a “budget” tripod and I thought that it wouldn’t last very long.
 I couldn’t have been more wrong.
 Read the full story

 This video is an excellent example of my approach to online marketing through storytelling.
-I started my company, Proper Studios, to do these kind of though out videos for online advertising.
+I started my company, Proper Studios, to create videos specifically for online advertising.

 This last weekend I rented the Canon C100 for a shoot and I was anxious to see how it performed compared to Canon’s DSLRs.
 I’ve had my eye on it a while and have been debating whether or not it’s worth buying so I figured it would be wise to rent it to see how it works.